munificent/craftinginterpreters/book/methods-and-initializers.md

 I think of this balancing act in terms of a <span name="idiosyncracy">**novelty budget**</span>, or as Steve Klabnik calls it, a "[strangeness budget][]".
 Users have a low threshold for the total amount of new stuff they are willing to accept to learn a new language.
-Exceed that and they won't show up.
+Exceed that, and they won't show up.

 [strangeness budget]: https://words.steveklabnik.com/the-language-strangeness-budget

 <aside name="idiosyncracy">

-A related concept in psychology is [**idiosyncracy credit**][idiosyncracy], the idea that other people in society grant you a finite amount of deviations from social norms.
+A related concept in psychology is [**idiosyncrasy credit**][idiosyncracy], the idea that other people in society grant you a finite amount of deviations from social norms.
 You earn credit by fitting in and doing in-group things, which you can then spend on oddball activities that might otherwise raise eyebrows.
 In